Apress/definitive-guide-jakarta-ee-security/appendixa-spring-security/webflux-example/README.md

 Run `mvn clean install spring-boot:run`.

-Then browse <http://localhost:8080/public> or <http://localhost:8080/private> (expects "user" and "password" with basic authentication).
+Then browse <http://localhost:8080/public> or <http://localhost:8080/private> (expects "user" and "password" with basic authentication or "admin" and "password" for a different role).